cose-wg/HPKE/draft-ietf-cose-hpke.md

 --- abstract

 This specification defines hybrid public-key encryption (HPKE) for use with CBOR Object Signing and Encryption (COSE).
+HPKE offers a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.

+HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
+Authentication for HPKE in COSE is provided by COSE-native security mechanisms.

 --- middle